 Ghost of Abigail Adams

 Abigail Adams was the wife of John Adams, the second President of the United States, and the mother of the sixth President, John Quincy Adams.
 Abigail was her husband's confidant and advisor.
 She was very knowledgeable about politics and governing.
 The Adams were the first residents of the nearly completed White House, although the construction was overseen by Washington.
 The most common sighting of Abigail's ghost is in the East Room.
 Her ghost is seen hanging and folding laundry, just as she did during their residency.

 Dolley Madison's Ghost

 One of the most well-known ghostly battlefields is located in Gettysburg, Pennsylvania.
-The battle of Gettysburg resulted in the loss of nearly 8,000 Confederate and Union soldiers, with an estimated total of 51,000 casualties.
-There was also a loss of animal life, with over 3,000 horses slain during battle.
+The Battle of Gettysburg resulted in the loss of nearly 8,000 Confederate and Union soldiers, with an estimated total of 51,000 casualties.
+There was also a loss of animal life, with over 3,000 horses slain during the battle.
 It's no wonder there are restless spirits surrounding the battlefield and adjacent areas, where these military skirmishes were conducted over a three-day period.
 To give you an idea how massive this battle was, there were nearly 40 battlefield sites, and over 10 hospital locations, that compromised the Gettysburg battlefield.

 The ghosts of soldiers from both sides have been seen walking about the battlefield.
 Visitors have reported disembodied voices, horses' neighing, cannon fire, gunshots, groans, and battle cries.
 Several videos have been posted on the internet of purported ghostly figures captured at various sites along the battlefield.
 Mysterious orbs show up in photos, sounds are heard inside the surrounding buildings, and visitors report hearing doors close, phantom footfalls, or lights turning off and on.